 What might be most important, though, is what sitting in a chair doesn’t do.
 It doesn’t allow us to rest in the full squat position, an ability we’re born with but quickly forget how to do.
 It doesn’t let us do much of anything.
 Sitting becomes a totally passive act, where we’re slumped over, shoulders rounded, feet twisted up and resting on the chair legs, totally dependent on the structure of the chair to support our weight – rather than using our musculature and arranging our skeletal system in such a way that we support ourselves.
 Doesn’t it seem inconceivable that an animal – any animal – would evolve to require furniture in order to rest comfortably without incurring a disability?

-The squat – The default resting position of humans.
+Squats are the default resting position of humans.
 Kids can do this easily, but once they start going to school and sitting in a chair for six hours a day, they lose it.
 The goal here is to get your heels on the ground.
 Resting on the balls of your feet is easier, but it’s harder on your knees and thighs.
 The heels-down squat, which requires more flexibility but distributes the pressure across your hips, is far more sustainable.
-Check out the ease with which these Hadza Bushmen are able to rest in the full squat, as well as their ability to move in every direction from that position.
-If you’re having trouble, here are some nice tips from Todd Hargrove.

-Seiza – The formal way to sit in Japan, resting on the lower legs, butt on heels.
+Seiza is the formal way to sit in Japan, resting on the lower legs, butt on heels.
 Placing a small pillow or rolled up towel under your knees can make the transition easier, especially if you have a bad knee or two.

-Crossed legs – For many people, this is the most comfortable, natural way to sit on the floor.
+For many people, this is the most comfortable, natural way to sit on the floor.
 You can place your feet flat against each other, cross at the ankles, or place your calves against each other.
 You can even go full lotus.
-There are many variations, but here’s the most basic way.

-Crossed leg variation – This is one my favorite ways to sit.
+This is one my favorite ways to sit.
 From the basic crossed leg position, place one hand flat on the floor and lean on it.
 Bring the opposite leg up and place the foot flat on the floor.
 Your opposite leg will be in a squat position.
 Switch hands and legs if it gets uncomfortable.
-It looks like this (except without the creepy eyes) or this.
-Or this (even better).

 Watch TV on the floor.
 There’s nothing inherently wrong with TV.
 Sure, it can be taken to the extreme and crowd out active living, but it’s arguably a golden age of television as far as quality goes.
 The couch sitting, though, is what gets you.